-To date, according to JRC (Joint Research Center), notifications for deliberate release into the environment of GE plants for any other purposes than placing on the market, include corn (Amplification and evaluation of a transgenic corn line with biofortified endosperm with three vitamins.) potato (Use of plastidial Glucose 6P dehydrogenase for production of potato plants with increased starch content), and plums (Using transgenic plants plum as rootstocks of commercial varieties of peach and apricot.) field trials.
+To date, according to the Joint Research Center, in 2016, notifications for deliberate release into the environment of GE plants for any other purposes than placing on the market, are limited to corn and include amplification and evaluation of a transgenic corn line with biofortified endosperm with three vitamins and evaluation of a transgenic corn Bt line (Cry1Ac, Cry1C and Vip3) and its hybrid Carolight (CaroBt).
+Both notifications for deliberate release have been withdrawn by the requester.
+Hence, for the first time since 2003, no new field trials were carried out in Spain.